jdevfullstack/github-stats-guide/README.md

 Refer to the code for detailed information: [calculateRank.js](https://github.com/anuraghazra/github-readme-stats/blob/master/src/calculateRank.js)

 ## Rationale
-This is not to cheat an app or to fake something.
-Much more, this should not be interpreted as spam.

-But remember, the stats of GitHub can be misleading even if a software developer is good enough.

-If you only use GitHub to code and code, you would not have a good standing.
-GitHub encourages non-code use, always remember that.
-It's just like it can be used as Google Docs.
-That's the point.

-If you really feel that you deserve that rank, then go for it.
+This is not about tricking the system or creating fake contributions.
+It is important to understand that GitHub statistics can sometimes be misleading, even for highly skilled developers.

+If you only use GitHub for coding, your profile might not fully reflect your abilities.
+GitHub encourages a variety of activities beyond just coding, such as participating in discussions, reviewing code, and contributing to documentation.

+Think of GitHub as more than just a coding platform—it's a collaborative space similar to Google Docs.
+Engaging in diverse activities on GitHub can provide a more accurate representation of your contributions and skills.

+If you believe you deserve a higher rank, actively participate in the community and showcase your full range of abilities.
+This is why we have this *unofficial* ranking.

 ## Commits
 Make sure that you turn on